What to See & Do in Budapest – 2024 Hungarian Grand Prix

 • This post contains affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links

-Budapest Bus Tours
+Budapest Bus & Walking Tours

 Thermal Baths in Budapest

 No trip to Budapest would be complete without a trip to one of the thermal baths which the city is famous for.
 The baths, which can be found throughout the city, are a throwback to the time when Hungary was part of the Turkish Ottoman empire.
-If you only have time to make one visit, go to Széchenyi, the largest medicinal bath in Europe.
+If you only have time to make one visit, go to Széchenyi, the largest medicinal bath in Europe (pictured above).
 The baths are located in the City Park, close to the Zoo and Heroes Square.
 You will find both indoor and outdoor pools of varying temperatures which contain a range of minerals – perfect for soothing tired joints after a few days at the track.
 The easiest way to reach the Széchenyi baths is to take the orange metro (M1) to the station with the same name.
 The baths are open from 6am to 10pm every day of the week.

-Eating & Drinking in Budapest
+Eating Out in Budapest

 From traditional Hungarian restaurants specializing in goulash and other local staples such as spicy fish soup to a wide range of Western, European and Asian cuisines, you won’t go hungry in Budapest, which has a thriving restaurant scene.
 Prices have crept up in recent years, but are still cheap by Western European standards.
 Al fresco dining is popular during the summer months, and there are good restaurants, bars and nightlife all over the city.